TasvirChi/mwEmbed/README.markdown

 ## Library Overview

-__Kaltura's HTML5 Media Library__ enables you leverage a unified configuration and development API for both HTML5 and Flash.
-It enables delivery of rich on page and in player experiences backed by robust metadata and per device asset delivery of the [kaltura platform](http://corp.kaltura.com/).
-It supports a [wide range of features](http://html5video.org/kaltura-player/docs/), an external and internal plugin model, advanced html5 player, and custom skins.
+__Borhan's HTML5 Media Library__ enables you leverage a unified configuration and development API for both HTML5 and Flash.
+It enables delivery of rich on page and in player experiences backed by robust metadata and per device asset delivery of the [borhan platform](http://corp.borhan.com/).
+It supports a [wide range of features](http://html5video.org/borhan-player/docs/), an external and internal plugin model, advanced html5 player, and custom skins.

 ## Documentation

-Your first stop for kaltura related integration questions should be the [Kaltura HTML5 Configuration](http://html5video.org/wiki/Kaltura_HTML5_Configuration)
+Your first stop for borhan related integration questions should be the [Borhan HTML5 Configuration](http://html5video.org/wiki/Borhan_HTML5_Configuration)

-Library documentation for installation, configuration, and usage is maintained on the [html5video.org wiki](http://html5video.org/wiki/Category:Kaltura_HTML5_Video_Library_Documentation)
+Library documentation for installation, configuration, and usage is maintained on the [html5video.org wiki](http://html5video.org/wiki/Category:Borhan_HTML5_Video_Library_Documentation)

-Also you can find us on #kaltura in irc.freeNode.net
+Also you can find us on #borhan in irc.freeNode.net

-Can't find what your looking for in the documentation, ran into an issue check the [Kaltura players official forums](http://forum.kaltura.org/categories/kaltura-players-and-player-plugins).
+Can't find what your looking for in the documentation, ran into an issue check the [Borhan players official forums](http://forum.borhan.org/categories/borhan-players-and-player-plugins).

 ## Quick start